Fit as a Mama Bear

 Ingredients You’ll Need

-Olive oil: you can use olive oil or avocado oil for this recipe.
+Olive oil: You can use olive oil or avocado oil for this recipe.
 However, coconut oil will change the texture and shouldn’t be substituted.

-Honey: the gluten-free vanilla cake is naturally sweetened with honey!
+Honey: The gluten-free vanilla cake is naturally sweetened with honey!
 This makes the cake itself sweet but not too sweet.
 That way, you can adjust the flavor a bit based on the icing.

 Ingredients like honey, sugar, coconut flour eggs and more in measuring cups around a cake pan with all ingredients labeled